asutera/kaggle-connectomics/SOLUTION.md

 Feature Selection / Extraction
 ------------------------------

-We apply on the data up to 4 filters: a low-pass filter, a high-pass filter, a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).
+The data were filtered using a low-pass filter, a high-pass filterand and a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).

 For the partial correlation method, we apply one more a non-linear filter based on the overall neurons activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby filtering out very low and very high global activity periods.

-Parameters have been optimized on normal-1 and normal-4 datasets.
+Parameters of those filters have been optimized on normal-1 and normal-4 datasets.

 Modelling Techniques and Training